-- 1. The frequencies 10-490 kHz are used to operate electric utility Power Line Carrier (PLC) systems on power transmissions lines for communications essential to the reliability and security of electric services to the public, in accordance with footnote US294 of the Table of Frequency Allocations and Part 15 of the FCC Rules.
+- 1. The frequencies 10-490 kHz are used to operate electric utility Power Line Carrier (PLC) systems on power transmissions lines for communications essential to the reliability and security of electric services to the public, in accordance with footnote US2 of the Table of Frequency Allocations and Part 15 of the FCC Rules.
 PLC systems in this band operate on a noninterference basis to radio systems assigned frequencies by NTIA or licensed by the FCC and are not protected from interference caused by these radio operations. - 2.
 Any electric utility that generates, transmits, or distributes electrical energy for use by the general public by the member of a cooperative organization may operate PLC systems and shall supply, to the FCC/NTIA recognized industry-operated entity, information on all existing, changes to existing, and proposed systems for inclusion in a data base. - a.
 Such information shall include the frequency, power, location of transmitter(s), location of receivers and other technical and operational parameters, which would characterize the system's potential both to interfere with authorized radio users, and to receive harmful interference from these users. - b.
 In an agreed format, the industry-operated entity shall inform the NTIA and the FCC of these systems' characteristics prior to implementation of any proposed PLC system and shall provide monthly or periodic lists with supplements of PLC systems. - 3.
 The FCC and NTIA will supply appropriate application and licensing information to the notification activity regarding authorized radio stations operating in the band.

-8.3.28 Use of Fixed Devices That Re-Radiate Signals Received From the Global Positioning System
+8.3.28 Use of Fixed Devices That Re-Radiate Signals Received From the GPS

-Except as otherwise authorized under Section 7.14, federal agencies and departments may, under the following conditions, operate fixed devices that re-radiate signals received from the Global Positioning System (GPS).
+Except as otherwise authorized under Section 7.14, federal agencies and departments may, under the following conditions, operate fixed devices that re-radiate signals received from the GPS or other Radionavigation Satellite Service (RNSS).

 - a.
-Individual authorization is for indoor use only, and is required for each device at a specific site. - b.
-Applications for frequency assignment should be applied for as an XT station class with a note indicating the device is to be used as an "Experimental RNSS Test Equipment for the purpose of testing GPS receivers" and describing how the device will be used. - c.
+Individual authorization is for indoor use only, and is required for each device at a specific site.
+If more than ten devices may operate in a single site/building whether continuously or intermittently the frequency assignment must note the total number of reradiators and maximum EIRP of the most powerful re-radiator device. - b.
+Applications for frequency assignment should be applied for as an XT station class with a note indicating the device is to be used as an "Experimental RNSS Test Equipment for the purpose of testing RNSS receivers" and describing how the device will be used. - c.
 Approved applications for frequency assignment will be entered in the GMF. - d.
 The maximum length of the assignment will be two years, with possible renewal. - e.
-The area of potential interference to GPS reception (e.g., military or contractor facility) has to be under the control of the user. - f.
-The maximum equivalent isotropically radiated power (EIRP) must be such that the calculated emissions are no greater than -140 dBm/24 MHz as received by an isotropic antenna at a distance of 100 feet (30 meters) from the building where the test is being conducted.
-The calculations showing compliance with this requirement must be provided with the application for frequency assignment and should be based on free space propagation with no allowance for additional attenuation (e.g., building attenuation.) - g.
-GPS users in the area of potential interference to GPS reception must be notified that GPS information may be impacted for periods of time.
+The area of potential interference to GPS reception (e.g., military or contractor facility) has to be under the control of the user.
+Areas beyond the range for potential interference are protected by the maximum power calculation described in f. below, and thus no further record notes are required for frequency assignments. - f.
+The EIRP must be such that the emissions are no greater than -140 dBm/24 MHz as received by an isotropic antenna at a distance of 100 feet (30 meters) from the building where the test is being conducted.
+The calculation for maximum EIRP shall be based on free space propagation with no allowance for additional attenuation (e.g., building attenuation) as shown below.